MaiFlava1/Study/Note/Pixel Art/Advanced/Pixel art stylization/Selective outline AA.md

-# Selective outline AA
+# Selective outline
-### What is Selective outline AA
+### What is Selective outline
 ---
-Selective outline AA is advanced pixel art technique.
+Selective outline is advanced pixel art technique.
 This method can solve problem that outer AA buffer become unfittable with other backgrounds.

 ### How to use
 ---